-- arrangements shall be made for another qualified supervisor or the speech-language pathology assistant shall be transferred to other duties. - 5.
-Speech-Language Pathology Assistant Full-Time and Part-Time Supervision Requirements
+4. When the supervising speech-language pathologist is unavailable for supervision for more than one week, arrangements shall be made for another qualified supervisor or the speech-language pathology assistant shall be transferred to other duties.

+5. Speech-Language Pathology Assistant Full-Time and Part-Time Supervision Requirements